RyanDaDeng/laravel-google-recaptcha-v2/readme.md

 ## Description

-Google reCAPTCHA v2 is a new mechanism to verify whether the user is bot or not.

-reCAPTCHA v2 is intended for power users, site owners that want more data about their traffic, and for use cases in which it is not appropriate to show a challenge to the user.

-For example, a registration page might still use reCAPTCHA v2 for a higher-friction challenge, whereas more common actions like sign-in, searches, comments, or voting might use reCAPTCHA v2.

-Please check Google site: https://developers.google.com/recaptcha/docs/faq
+If you want to make your own validation rules, you have full access to modify template file, so you can customise your own template by reading through Google official guide for either invisible or inline. https://developers.google.com/recaptcha/docs/display

 ## Features

-- Score Comparision
 - Support invisible, global and inline badge style
-- Support multiple reCAPTCHA the same page for different forms
+- Support multiple reCAPTCHA on the same page for different forms
 - Support multiple actions to be placed on the same page
 - Support custom implementation on config interface
 - Support custom implementation on request method interface